 There are a couple of things worth noticing:

 Compared to the Java app, the Node.js equivalent had double the requests per second.
-What’s more, PayPal got their initial performance results using a single core for the Node.js app and 5 cores.
+What’s more, PayPal got their initial performance results using a single core for the Node.js app and 5 cores for Java.
 At that time, they stated that they were expecting to increase that divide further.

 Average response time for the same page was decreased by 35%.
 That meant pages were served 200ms faster.